Ephesians 5

 21Submitting yourselves one to another in the fear of God.

 This is the hinge verse.
 "Submitting yourselves one to another" sets the tone for everything that follows.
-Paul is not introducing hierarchy here.
-He is introducing mutuality - you lay down your own desires for the sake of the beloved.
+Paul is introducing mutuality: you lay down your own desires for the sake of the beloved.
 This is what all Christian relationships look like.

 The phrase "in the fear of God" is crucial.
-You submit not out of weakness or compulsion, but out of reverence for God.
-You lay down your rights because you trust God more than you trust yourself to protect your own interests.
+You submit out of reverence for God, trusting God more than you trust yourself to protect your own interests.

 Ephesians 5:22-27Christ's Love for the Church; The Standard for Marriage